jetbrains-academy/introduction_to_python/Loops/Else with loops/task.md

 `if` is `True`, while in the case of loops, an `else` clause is executed after the loop itself is completed (unless there was a `break` in there somewhere).

-In the code editor, add two lines of code to the second loop to make sure the loop prints numbers 1 and 2 and never prints the phrase `"for loop is done"`.
+In the code editor, add two lines of code to the second loop to make sure the loop only prints numbers 1 and 2 and never prints the phrase `"for loop is done"`.

 <div class="hint">It should terminate at number 3.</div>